Agreement In Principle (AIP)

 Where a part of a ‘freehold’ property is built over part of another so that it does not touch the ground.

-When a seller accepts a higher offer from a third party on a property that they have already agreed to sell to someone else prior to exchange of contracts.
+When a seller accepts a higher offer from a third party on a property that they have already agreed to sell to someone else before exchange of contracts.

-When a buyer reduces their agreed offer prior to exchange of contracts.
+When a buyer reduces their agreed offer before exchange of contracts.

 Grant Of Probate/Representation